 A 1918 journal noted that 237 Wick had become home to Kaiser Motor Sales Company, selling passenger cars and the Bessemer trucks.
 11

 The houses were razed in 1924 for the construction of a 9,300 square-foot, three-story building at 233-237 Wick that was most likely a garage in its early years with retail frontage along Wick Avenue.
 233 Wick was occupied by Youngstown Sample Furniture Company in its earlier years.
 10

 233-237 Wick was later home to the Strouss’ Music Center 3 operated by Stanley Strouss 6 that sold musical instruments on the first floor and provided lessons on the second level.
-In May 1972, the Strouss’ Music Center moved to the sixth floor of the downtown department store.7
+In May 1972, the Strouss’ Music Center moved to the sixth floor of a downtown department store.
+7

-By 1993, 235 Wick had became home to the St. Vincent De Paul thrift store on the first level which closed on May 26, 2006 after 10 to 20 bricks fell from the top of the building that damaged two vehicles.1 2 As the thrift store was not generating sufficient income in its latter years, the St. Vincent de Paul Society opted to close the store permanently and placed the building up for sale.
+By 1993, 235 Wick had become home to the St. Vincent De Paul thrift store on the first level which closed on May 26, 2006, after 10 to 20 bricks fell from the top of the building that damaged two vehicles.
+1 2 As the thrift store was not generating sufficient income in its later years, the St. Vincent de Paul Society opted to close the store permanently and placed the building up for sale.